hu553in/console-like-chat/README.md

     * CMake
     * gcc
     * g++
+3. Add paths to directories with installed binaries to your system's `PATH` environment variable
-3. Run `mingw32-make.exe clean reload build` in the project root directory
+4. Run `mingw32-make.exe clean reload build` in the project root directory

 ## Usage